Load sets (Class 1 only)

 Situation number :

-For RCC-M Class 1 code only : the two load sets, which form a situation, must be defined with the same situation number.
+For RCC-M Class 1 and RCC-MRx codes only : the two load sets, which form a situation, must be defined with the same situation number.
 Moreover, the two load sets must have the same number of cycles.
-The situations are used to determine the maximum value of the penalty factor Ke.
+The situation numbers are used to determine the maximum value of the penalty factor Ke for RCC-M code.

 Number of cycles :